Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the design patterns below should they use?

 - [ ] Use Cloud Front and an Elastic Load balancer in front of an auto-scaled set of web servers, the web servers will first can the Login With Amazon service to authenticate the user then process the users vote and store the result into a multi-AZ Relational Database Service instance.
-- [ ] Use CloudFront and the static website hosting feature of 53 with the Javascript SDK to call the Login With Amazon service to authenticate the user, use lAM Roles to gain permissions to a DynamoDB table to store the users vote.
+- [ ] Use CloudFront and the static website hosting feature of 53 with the Javascript SDK to call the Login With Amazon service to authenticate the user, use IAM Roles to gain permissions to a DynamoDB table to store the users vote.
-- [ ] Use Cloud Front and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login with Amazon service to authenticate the user, the web servers will process the users vote and store the result into a DynamoDB table using lAM Roles for EC2 instances to gain permissions to the DynamoDB table.
+- [ ] Use Cloud Front and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login with Amazon service to authenticate the user, the web servers will process the users vote and store the result into a DynamoDB table using IAM Roles for EC2 instances to gain permissions to the DynamoDB table.
 - [x] Use Cloud Front and an Elastic Load Balancer in front of an auto-scaled set of web servers, the web servers will first call the Login.
-With Amazon service to authenticate the user, the web servers win process the users vote and store the result into an SQS queue using lAM Roles for EC2 Instances to gain permissions to the SQS queue.
+With Amazon service to authenticate the user, the web servers win process the users vote and store the result into an SQS queue using IAM Roles for EC2 Instances to gain permissions to the SQS queue.
 A set of application servers will then retrieve the items from the queue and store the result into a DynamoDB table.

 ### What should your server-side application do when a new user registers on the photo sharing mobile application?

 - [ ] Create a set of long-term credentials using AWS Security Token Service with appropriate permissions Store these credentials in the mobile app and use them to access Amazon 53.
-- [x] Record the user's Information in Amazon RDS and create a role in lAM with appropriate permissions.
+- [x] Record the user's Information in Amazon RDS and create a role in IAM with appropriate permissions.
 When the user uses their mobile app create temporary credentials using the AWS Security Token Service 'Assume Role' function Store these credentials in the mobile app's memory and use them to access Amazon 53 Generate new credentials the next time the user runs the mobile app.
 - [ ] Record the user's Information In Amazon DynamoD
 - [ ] When the user uses their mobile app create temporary credentials using AWS Security Token Service with appropriate permissions Store these credentials in the mobile app's memory and use them to access Amazon 53 Generate new credentials the next time the user runs the mobile app.
-- [ ] Create lAM user.
-Assign appropriate permissions to the lAM user Generate an access key and secret key for the lAM user, store them in the mobile app and use these credentials to access Amazon 53.
+- [ ] Create IAM user.
+Assign appropriate permissions to the IAM user Generate an access key and secret key for the IAM user, store them in the mobile app and use these credentials to access Amazon 53.
-- [ ] Create an lAM user.
-Update the bucket policy with appropriate permissions for the lAM user Generate an access Key and secret Key for the lAM user, store them In the mobile app and use these credentials to access Amazon 53.
+- [ ] Create an IAM user.
+Update the bucket policy with appropriate permissions for the IAM user Generate an access Key and secret Key for the IAM user, store them In the mobile app and use these credentials to access Amazon 53.

 ### Is there a limit to how many groups a user can be in?